marbl/ModDotPlot/README.md

 - Mac users might encounter the following unexpected command line output: `/bin/sh: lscpu: command not found`.
 This is a known issue with Plotnine, the Python plotting library used by ModDotPlot.
 This can be safely ignored.

 - If you encounter an error with the following traceback: `rv = reductor(4) TypeError: cannot pickle 'generator' object`, ths means that you have a newer version of Plotnine that is incompatible with ModDotPlot.
 Please uninstall plotnine and reinstall version 0.12.4 `pip install plotnine==0.12.4`.

+- The error ` UserWarning: h5py is running against HDF5 1.xx.x when it was built against 1.xx.x, this may cause problems` is due to the h5py library used by cooler having conflicting versions in the dependency tree.
+This can also be safely ignored, but if you want to remove this message run `pip uninstall -y h5py` `pip install --no-binary=h5py h5py`